 Writing a procedure using strings

 Now we're ready to write a procedure using strings.
 Let's write a simple piglatin program.
-It takes the first letter of the word, concatenates it to the word with the first letter removed, and adds "ay" on the end:
+It takes the first letter of the word, appends it to the word with the first letter removed, and adds "ay" on the end: